 In young children who are learning to understand and express their emotions, Amy has found great success with a play-based therapy approach.
 She is able to provide an individualized plan that supports your child in building coping skills and self-esteem, learning how to make friends, and improving relationships at school and at home.
 She is also available for review, consulting, and modification of your child's IEP/504, and provides parent training so that support can be continued outside of counseling sessions.

-As the lead counselor for our teen and vocational programs, Amy’s extensive experience working as a high school guidance and vocational counselor is evidenced in the supportive programming she provides.
-Whether your child is navigating the complex social environment of high school or college, Amy can help with socialization, friendship, and life skills through a variety of tailored programs.
+Amy understands that anxiety can arise from many sources, and successfully treats children and teens with both social and school-based phobias.
+If social skills therapy is needed, Amy will implement an individualized social skills program to address conversation skills, social etiquette, understanding social cues, building friendships, and much more.
+Social skills programs are available for both children and adults.
+As the lead counselor for our teen and vocational programs, Amy’s extensive experience working as a high school guidance and vocational counselor is evidenced in the quality of programming she provides.
+Whether your child is navigating the complex social environment of high school or college, Amy can help with socialization, friendship, and life skills through a variety of individually-tailored programs.

 Amy is also available for adult, family and couples counseling.
 She can assist those seeking help with parenting, stress, grief, divorce, aging, and life transitions.
 For those families of special needs children facing unique challenges, Amy provides couples counseling to strengthen marriages.
 She can also assist siblings who may need help coping with a family dynamic that is affected by the demands of special needs.